FlavScents AInsights Entry for Ethyl Acetate (CAS: 141-78-6)

 Inhalation Exposure

-Due to its volatility, inhalation exposure is possible, particularly in occupational settings.
-However, its low toxicity profile and rapid clearance reduce potential risks.
+Due to its volatility, inhalation exposure is a consideration, particularly in occupational settings.
+However, it is generally regarded as low risk at typical use concentrations.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature